lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Themes/Suicide.md

-Suicide is a very common subject although [[Offred]] seems to have.
-No intentions or thoughts of killing herself
+Suicide is a very common subject although [[Offred]] seems to have no intentions or thoughts of killing herself

 quite a bit of effort seems to be put into keeping the [[Handmaids]] for killing themselves